MaskRay/maskray.me/source/_posts/2021-01-31-metadata-sections-comdat-and-shf-link-order.md

 Let's walk through an example demonstrating the problem.

 Our first design uses a plain `meta` for each text section.
-We use `,unique` to keep separate sections, otherwise the assembler would combine `meta` into a monolithic section.
+We use `,unique` (binutils 2.35) to keep separate sections, otherwise the assembler would combine `meta` into a monolithic section.
 ```asm
 # Monolithic meta.
 .globl _start